ziandzivan/data_restore/README.md

 - Check or put to the root of any storage device a folder `databackup` with all files and archive `data*.tar` created at backuping.
 - First the script is looking for `databackup` on mounted USB-OTG, then on extSD and after on intSD.
 Unmount or extract external storage devices if you need restoring backup from internal SD.
 - The script automatically recognizes Multy-volume backup.
+- Look at `databackup.log`.
+Restoring is possible on the same system build number or higher.
+Also the same Magisk version is required for correct restoring.
 -
 ### ***From system*** (HTC Android 9, Google Pixels Android 11+, Asus Rog Android 10+)
 - Restoring is possible from working system with root, Magisk 20.4+